sd99park/Rand_Schedule/README.md

 assigning people to work each day, this has no consideration for making a even schedule yet.
 Once people have been assigned to each shift, it then compares the person working the most to the person working the least.
-It then gives a random shift of the person working the most, to the person works the least.
+It then gives a random shift of the person working the most, to the person working the least.
 It then repeats this comparison until the person with the most shifts has most less more than 2 shifts then the person with the least shifts.
 The number 2 can be adjusted, it works best for the number of employees used at my lifeguarding job (roughly 40), but might need to be raised if the